 This metric is the standard industry investment amount for a single unit franchise investment in this industry.
 Our research and analytics team analyzed over 107 franchise concept investment breakdowns in order to calculate this figure.

-The is the SBA loan fully paid off including interest in the franchise industry, indicating financial strength.
+The Paid-in-Full Rate is the SBA loan fully paid off including interest in the franchise industry, indicating financial strength.

 The Charged Off Rate is the SBA loan default rate where loans have no confidence in being paid off.